jrbromberg/bank-emails-to-spreadsheet/README.md

 # Setup

 _NOTE: My preference was to setup a new Gmail account to host the spreadsheet and script.
 This felt safer and more organized to me.
-However, I don't know of any specific safety issues related to using only a single personal Gmail account for this app.
+However, I don't know of any specific safety issues related to using only a single personal Gmail account.
 Modify setup as needed to use one Gmail account that receives bank alerts directly from the bank and hosts the spreadsheet and script._

 ### 1. Host Gmail account
 Create a new Gmail account.
 Use whatever name you like.
 I recommend using your personal email as the backup email.